rightjs/rightjs-docs/docs/en/goods/events.md

 * `INSERT`
 * `DELETE`

-For each of the constants there is a respective method that will check if that key/button was pressed.
-The names follow the constant names, like this:
+For each of the constants a method exists which will check if that key or mouse button was pressed.
+The names are equivalent to the constant names above:

     $('element').onClick(function(event) {
       if (event.isLeftClick())